7 Rustic Front Yard Landscaping Ideas That Wow

 Start with these foundation plants:

 Then layer these together to create that easygoing wildness.
+This layered approach is straight from classic country garden ideas, where everything feels gathered, not bought.
 That texture is also what makes rustic front yard landscaping ideas so timeless, they never feel too perfect, just inviting.

 A Rustic Tiered Outdoor Planter Box makes it easy to stack herbs, vines, or trailing blooms.
 It’s vertical flair without the climbing drama, perfect for cottage-style landscaping that leans into charm, not symmetry.